 Step 2: Pick Your Pet PFD/Life Jacket

-- NOVICE & EXPERIENCED SWIMMER FRIENDLY: The Granby Splash dog life jacket is constructed with ripstop material that provides maximum buoyancy in the water, and doesn’t restrict movement on land.
-Adjustable side release buckles provide a secure fit and a neoprene belly band supports their chest and belly while getting their float on!
+- NOVICE & EXPERIENCED SWIMMER-FRIENDLY: The Granby Splash dog life jacket is constructed with ripstop material that provides maximum buoyancy in the water without restricting movement on land.
+Adjustable straps and side release buckles provide a secure fit and neoprene belly band supports their chest and belly while getting their float on!

 Before even taking your pet near water, be certain they can swim.